renanrattislima/ATMMachine/README.md

-# Credit Evaluation
+# ATM Machine

 ## Description

-An .NET Core api for Credit Evaluation and Client and Loans database.
+An .NET Core api for a ATM Machine software, to deal with CLients, Bills and Withdraws registers.

 ## Table of Contents